 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where kyrgyzstanite typically forms.
+Look in hydrothermal veins country, the host setting where kyrgyzstanite typically forms.
 If you start seeing cinnabar, quartz, calcite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.